mthsmcd/MachineLearningTurbulenceModels/README.md

 **The models are used to correct RANS simulations by using quantities predicted by Machine Learning techniques.
 They can also be used by the direct injection of high-fidelity fields (e.g. DNS, LES).**

-In the models of the 1st paper, the corrections are driven by source-terms injected into the mean momentum equation, while the model of the 2nd paper injects the source term into a Reynolds stress model (RSM).
+In the models of the 1st paper, the corrections are driven by source terms injected into the mean momentum equation, while the model of the 2nd paper injects the source term into a Reynolds stress model (RSM).

 ## Compatibility

 The models were implemented using the OF *ShihQuadraticKE* model as a base.
-Implementation and tests were done in OpenFOAM-4.x, OpenFOAM-7 and OpenFOAM-2306.
+Implementation and tests were done in OpenFOAM-4.x, OpenFOAM-7, OpenFOAM-v2306 and OpenFOAM-v2312.

 *The OpenFOAM foundation versions (openfoam.org) have renamed and moved header files used to compile this library from version 8 onwards.
 In these versions, compilation won't succeed, unless the code is adapted.
 For this reason I advise anyone interested in using this library to prefer the ESI versions (openfoam.com)*